-Some of the artists who’ve worked on these are here, together with some of the 700 and more people who been talking and working with them this week.
+Some of the artists who’ve worked on these, and who are or have been homeless are here, together with some of the 700 and more people who been talking and working with them this week.
 Artists, students, an art historian, a journalist, Tate people, University people, lots of children, all kinds of visitors and me.

 And here’s what it’s all about:

 So it’s a collaboration between the many people of Chester Aid to the Homeless, JMU and the Tate.
 And having come in not at all sure about homelessness, galleries and the art world as a mixture I quickly realise my preconceptions don’t much matter, because I’m in a place that is working.
 Actually working as in making things together.
 But also working in the deeper sense of conversations taking place, ideas being exchanged and stories being told.
 And you can be told stories of rough sleeping and the difficulties of staying alive without a secure home if you ask.
 But the same people might tell you different stories too.

 Like the one I get told about being a dancer, and Billy Elliott, Max Richter’s Woolf Works, rehearsals and how good it feels to express yourself dancing or like this, making art together.

 Or the little girl who sees a box of leftover stuff, sticky tape and old circuit boards.
 Turns it into a home and says ‘Now let’s play.’

 We can’t paint in here because we’re not in a shut away bit of the Tate where wet mess won’t matter.
 Instead they’ve made a space for us all in a real gallery, with very real and valuable works.
 So the valuable works we’re all working on in here are being done with found stuff, just messy enough for our imaginations.
 Like all this: